ravenwits/mcp-server-arangodb/README.md

 }
 ```

+Note: The server is database-structure agnostic and can work with any collection names or structures as long as they follow ArangoDB's document and edge collection models.

+## Development

+1. Clone the repository
+2. Install dependencies:

+    ```bash
+    npm run build
+    ```

+3. For development with auto-rebuild:

+    ```bash
+    npm run watch
+    ```

 ### Debugging

-Since MCP servers communicate over stdio, debugging can be challenging.
-We recommend using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector) for development:
+Since MCP servers communicate over stdio, debugging can be challenging.  recommended debugging can be done by using [MCP Inspector](https://github.com/modelcontextprotocol/inspector) for development:

 ```bash
 npm run inspector